ssd-tutorials/add-to-basket-button-jquery/README.md

-# add-to-basket-button-jquery
+# Add to basket button with jQuery
-Exercise files for the course Add to basket button with jQuery
+Exercise files for the course **Add to basket button with jQuery**